jonlpersson/ed-latimore/site/_posts/2022-02-04-8-ways-to-be-more-street-smart.md

 You don't want to be fooled.
 You don't want to be naive.
 So you need to look at people with fresh eyes.
 And if you don't like what you see, you can't be afraid to confront it and do what's necessary to protect yourself.&nbsp;

-### Read between the lines of what's being said
+## 6) Read between the lines of what's being said

-Pay attention to what's&nbsp;***not***&nbsp;being said.Pay attention to anything said that's not important.
+Pay attention to what's&nbsp;***not***&nbsp;being said.
+Pay attention to anything said that's not important.

 You know you're being deceived when information that isn't important is emphasized and when information that is important is downplayed.&nbsp;

 When you learn to spot what isn't relevant, you give yourself a much greater chance of spotting this everywhere.
 This is a general training technique for picking up relevant information from the noise of daily life.

 Some of that noise is put there to intentionally distract you.
 Some of that noise is simply a byproduct of modern life.
-Regardless of the source, these things are there to keep you from focusing on what matters for handling a situation.
+Regardless of the source, these things are there to keep you from focusing on what matters in handling a situation.

 {% twitter https://twitter.com/EdLatimore/status/1058486664266502145 %}

-### Study selling and marketing
+## 7) Study selling and marketing

 {% twitter https://twitter.com/EdLatimore/status/1328137438724829184 %}